ag8775/finding-lane-lines/README.md

 * Identifying region of interest ![alt text][image5]
 * Finally, hough result with optimization for identifying left and right lanes, with similar slope gradient ![alt text][image6]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by iterating over lines with +ve and negative slopes.
+We then extended the right and left edges to incorporate it in the right and left lanes respectively.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* Curvy lanes require trimming the region of interest.
+Currently its a triangle that spans across the height of the image.
+After trimming, we need to identify dimensions of the polygon of interest and ping-ponging between polygon that spans in steps from image after image to a triangle.
+* The draw_lines function needs to be more intelligent.
+Instead of collating +ve and -ve sloped lines into two buckets for left and right lanes, we need to identify error-margins beyond which lines may not acceptable.
+This avoids incorporating edges that are actually within the min-max line gap of the hough transform but may not necessarily relate to a lane.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+* Context relevant region of interest determination when straight edges turn to curves in the next series of images
+* We could probably support a backtracking logic to identify transition of edges near the car and far from the car and the weigh them accordingly.
+Essentially the further out, the edges are, the more noise creeps in.